Towards reliable calculations of thermal rate constants: ring polymer molecular dynamics for the OH + HBr $\to$ Br + H$_2$O reaction: Results and discussion

 \subsection{Potential of mean force}

-The PMF profiles obtained with the POTLIB, MTP$\_$POTLIB, and MTP$\_$MOLPRO PESs at $T = 200$, 300, and 500 K are shown in Fig. \ref{Fig:PMF}.
-From the figure we see that the free energy has a non-trivial profile along the reaction path which includes both pre-reaction complex formation well and thermally activated free energy barrier.
-The interplay of these two factors depends on temperature -- while at 500 K the profile is close to a standard for typical thermally activated reactions, at 200 K the complex-formation region starts to play an important role.
+The PMF profiles obtained with the RPMD method using POTLIB, MTP$\_$POTLIB, and MTP$\_$MOLPRO PESs at $T = 200$, 300, and 500 K are shown in Fig. \ref{Fig:PMF} on the left.
+We see that the free energy has a non-trivial profile along the reaction path which includes both pre-reaction complex formation well and thermally activated free energy barrier.
+The interplay of these two factors depends on temperature -- while at 500 K the profile is close to a standard one for typical thermally activated reactions, at 200 K the complex-formation region plays an important role.

-As it was expected, the profiles obtained with the POTLIB and MTP$\_$POTLIB PESs are close to each other at different temperatures.
-The profiles calculated with MTP$\_$MOLPRO turned out to be unexpected: the difference between the minimum and maximum free energy $W(\xi)$ is much larger for the MTP$\_$MOLPRO profile than the similar value for the POTLIB and MTP$\_$POTLIB profiles.
-For investigating this phenomenon, we calculated the minimum energy, energy in a saddle point, and energy barrier.
-The results are given in Table \ref{Tab:Barrier}.
+As it was expected, the profiles obtained with the POTLIB and MTP$\_$POTLIB PESs are close to each other at $T = 200$, 300, and 500 K temperatures.
+The profiles calculated with MTP$\_$MOLPRO turned out to be unexpected: the difference (or, the free energy barrier) between the minimum free energy and the one at the saddle point is much larger for the MTP$\_$MOLPRO profile than the similar value for the POTLIB and MTP$\_$POTLIB profiles at $T = 200$, 300, and 500 K.